In Short

 If in doubt, engage a fire safety expert for a building report.
 For strata premises, you should seek access to the owner’s corporation records surrounding fire safety.
 You want to ensure that the landlord is compliant before you commit to leasing the property.

-It is common for a commercial lease to require the landlord to ensure the premises are fire compliant and has the appropriate safety equipment.
-However, you as the tenant may have an obligation to maintain and service that equipment during the term of the lease.
+It is common for a commercial lease to require the landlord to ensure the premises are fire-compliant and have the appropriate safety equipment.
+However, as the tenant, you may have an obligation to maintain and service that equipment during the lease term.

-However, the type of maintenance that you are required to do only needs to be that which upkeeps the premises.
-It is the responsibility of the landlord to take care of any structural work.
+However, the type of maintenance you are required to do only needs to be the one that upkeeps the premises.
+It is the landlord’s responsibility to take care of any structural work.
 When determining whether the work that the landlord is asking you to do is upkeep or structural, courts will consider whether it is ‘structural in nature’.
 When work is ‘structural in nature’, it converts the condition of the building from unsafe to safe.
 If so, then the work is the responsibility of the landlord.

 Annual Fire Safety Statements in NSW

 Under NSW Regulation, all commercial buildings must have a valid Annual Fire Safety Statement (AFSS).
-The AFSS confirms that an Accredited Practitioner (Fire Safety) has inspected the building and it meets the required safety standards.
-It is the landlord’s responsibility to forward the AFSS to the council by the due date each year.
-Additionally, they must provide a copy to the fire brigade and display a copy in the building’s entry.
+The AFSS confirms that an Accredited Practitioner (Fire Safety) has inspected the structure and that it meets the required safety standards.
+The landlord is responsible for forwarding the AFSS to the council by the due date each year.
+Additionally, they must provide a copy to the fire brigade and display it in the building’s entry.

 Key Takeaways

-Fire safety is extremely important and should not be overlooked when you enter into a lease.
+Fire safety is paramount and should not be overlooked when entering a lease.
 As a tenant, you should make sure that you:

 - consider the terms of the lease to work out what your fire safety obligations are;